-- Don't expose the password. - Change the password at a recurring interval, at least once a year.
+- Use a password with at least 8 characters, preferably created by a password generator. - Don't expose the password. - Change the password at a recurring interval, at least once a year.

 Verify that no one has tampered with the firmware